acatapano/IngredientLens_App/README.md

-Mobile app for INgredient Lens.
+Mobile app for Ingredient Lens.